-How is rainfall measured with float type (Natural syphon type) rain gauge?
+How is rainfall measured with the float type (Natural syphon type) rain gauge?

-- The rainwater flows from the funnel into a chamber with a float.
-The float rises with the increase in water level.
+- The rainwater flows from the funnel into a chamber containing a float.
+The float rises with the increase in water level (see diagram below).

 - The chamber is emptied by a syphon arrangement.

 1 mm rainfall occurs when the rainwater covers the ground to a depth of 1 mm.